 Last Updated on June 19, 2021 by Christine Kaaloa

 When my Canon DSLR broke when I was abroad in Thailand and I had to pick up a new camera on the fly, I didn’t know how fortune found me the solution to my solo traveler woes !

 When purchasing a brand, you choose a manufacturer’s commitment to quality; until now, most of my loyalty has been towards brands, such as Sony, Canon and Panasonic.
 Here’s what they say:

-Panasonic– digitally, a bit of everything!
+Industry, Digitally, a bit of everything!

-Soloists, I said this once before and I’m going to say it again… You know, those lonely moments when everyone is “click-happy” with friends and you’re trying not to look pathetically bummed you’ve got no one to take your picture?
+Solo travelers~ You know, those lonely moments when everyone is “click-happy” with friends and you’re trying not to look pathetically bummed you’ve got no one to take your picture?
 GONE!
 You will love this camera for the very fact that it’s designed with the soloists needs in mind!
 Dual LCD’s mean TWO screens- one in the back and one in the front.
 The 1.5″ Front LCD screen turns on w/ a simple tap and you can view your positioning and your face angle before you snap.

+One of the biggest drawbacks of solo travel is not having someone to take your photo.
 The Automatic Smile Detection is like having your own personal photographer in your pocket.
 You can either strain your finger and fumble with the gadgets to press its button or you can simply say “Cheese” and smile.
 While other cameras are still stuck on Automatic Face Detection, the ST500 has gone a step further and given its “Detection” features, practical use.